mozilla-services/docs/source/server-devguide/confspec.rst

 An INI file can extend another file.
-For this, a "DEFAULT" section must contain an "extends" variable that can point to one or several INI files which will be merged to the current file by adding new sections and values.
+For this, a "DEFAULT" section must contain an "extends" variable that can point to one or several INI files which will be merged into the current file by adding new sections and values.

-If the file pointed in "extends" contains section/variable names that already exist in the original file, they will not override existing ones.
+If the file pointed to in "extends" contains section/variable names that already exist in the original file, they will not override existing ones.

 file_one.ini::